The MSc (Nursing) programme is comprised of 20 module credits (three core modules and one elective module) and a 40.000 word thesis.

 The Thesis Advisory Committee (TAC) should preferably be formed within two months after the students have passed the PhD Qualifying Examination for MSc (Nursing) candidates or two months after enrolment for PhD candidates.

 Members of this Committee will be appointed by the Head of Department with nominations from the Chairman of the Programme Management Committee (PMC).
-TAC members need not be restricted only to staff members from the ALCNS or the YLL SoM.
+TAC members need not be restricted only to staff members from the NUS Nursing or the NUSMed.
 Staff members from other faculties within NUS may be included.
 The student and Supervisor can decide on who would be suitable.
 The TAC members should hold a PhD qualification and normally they would be either a 'gatekeeper' or someone the student knows is an expert in the area.
 They must also be domiciled in Singapore.

 The examination aims to